How long does it last? Two years

 Students who take this course:

-Students will have a minimum of a Grade B in GCSE Chemistry or BB in GCSE Core and Additional Science and have enjoyed the GCSE course.
-A good grasp of mathematics is also essential – minimum grade 6 in GCSE Mathematics is required.
-Written communication is also important and you’ll need to be a strong writer, preferably with at least grade 6 in GCSE English as well.
+Students will have a minimum of a Grade 6 in GCSE Chemistry or Grades 6-6 in Combined Science and have enjoyed the GCSE course.
+Students who have studied Combined Science at GCSE must be prepared to complete additional preparation work over the summer holidays in preparation to start the A Level.
+A good grasp of mathematics is also essential – minimum Grade 6 in GCSE Mathematics is required.
+Written communication is also important and you’ll need to be a strong writer, preferably with at least Grade 6 in GCSE English as well.